Explore the many benefits that work experience opportunities bring to businesses, young people, and the wider community.

 An employer has both part-time and full-time staff.
 In a particular year, there are ten bank/public holidays.
 The full-time staff work a five-day week, Monday to Friday.
 There are also part-time staff working a two-day week, some on Monday and Tuesday, some on Wednesday and Thursday, and some working varying days.

-The employer allows all workers the day off in respect of all bank/public holidays falling on a day they would ordinarily have worked.
+The employer allows all workers a day off in respect of all bank/public holidays falling on a day they would ordinarily have worked.
 Furthermore, for those part-time staff working Wednesday and Thursday (or varying days) who would never (or rarely) work on the day a bank/public holiday falls, the employer allows them a pro-rata entitlement of days off in lieu based on the number of days they work, by way of best practice.
 They, therefore, receive two-fifths of the ten-day entitlement.

 This approach ensures that all workers enjoy a share of the benefits received by full-time staff.